-10 / 47 General concept (Bonamente) Markov Chain is a stochastic process where we consider the sequence of measurements (random variables) $X^{(t)}$.
+General concept (Bonamente) Markov Chain is a stochastic process where we consider the sequence of measurements (random variables) $X^{(t)}$.
 Measurements at fixed time intervals are a frequent case...
 Outcome of the measurement (also called "state" of the chain) has to belong to the defined "state space".
 It is our sample space...
 However, the probability density for different states is not given a priori!
-Instead, probability of the subsequent state (measurement at t+1) depends only on the current state of the system: $$P(X^{(t+1)}) = P(X^{(t+1)}|x^{(t)})$$ Probability can change in time, but dependent only on the current state of the chain, and not on any of its previous history!
+Instead, probability of the subsequent state (measurement at t+1) depends only on the current state of the system: $$P(X^{(t+1)}) = P(X^{(t+1)}|X^{(t)})$$ Probability can change in time, but it depends only on the current state of the chain, and not on any state of its earlier history!
 This "short memory" property is known as the "Markovian property".

+Simple example: Ehrenfest chain

+(Bonamente)

+January 25, 2024

+11 / 49

-Simple example: Ehrenfest chain (Bonamente) Simple model of diffusion: consider two boxes with a total of N balls.
+Simple model of diffusion: consider two boxes with a total of N balls.

 The state of the system can be defined by a number n of balls which are placed in the first box, $0 \le n \le N$.
 The state space of the system has N+1 elements.